vikramwish/Reconstructing-Images-from-EEG/Reconstruction with Bands/README.md

 ```
 6. For Band Analysis

-Run the file with the arguments.
-R
+Run the file with providing the arguments.
 ```
 python3 preparation/run_bands.py -sfreq 250
 ```